lykkelig/Credit_Risk_Analysis/README.md

 # Module 17 - Supervised Machine Learning and Credit Risk

 ## Overview of Project
-This challenge used a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup in the past.
-The models being created will help the foundation predict where to make investments.
+This challenge used data from the LoanStats CSV file to evaluated credit risk.
+Credit risk is an inherently unbalanced classification problem because good loans far outnumber the risky loans.

 ## Analysis Two Jupyter notebook
-* [Atomic:] There are 2 Jupyter notebook files AlphabetSoupCharity and AlphabetSoupCharity -
-            Optimization that have been created for the model.
+* [Atomic:] There are 2 Jupyter notebook files credit_risk_ensemble and credit_risk_resampling that  have been created for the model.

 ## Summary  Accuracy Achieved
-* [Atomic:] The model received an accuracy of 73% (https://github.com/lykkelig/Neural_Network_Charity_Analysis/blob/main/Accuracy.png)
+* [Atomic:] The ensemble model acheived a recall of 97% (https://github.com/lykkelig/Credit_Risk_Analysis/blob/main/Ensemble.png).
+The resampling model only acheived a recall of 73% (https://github.com/lykkelig/Credit_Risk_Analysis/blob/main/Resampling.png)